The Elms | Clapham, London

 |Planning & Listed Building Consent Application,|

 |Conservation & Restoration|

-With the aim of revealing and restoring the remaining historic fabric, we stripped back all of the modern internal layers and transformed this run down and disused space into six stunning one and two bedroom flats.
-After successfully securing planning and listed building consents, we restored original historic features including the main staircase, sash windows, plasterwork, slate roof and leadwork.
-We reconfigured layouts, removed the modern staircases and lift, and upgraded the existing building fabric enhancing its thermal, fire and acoustic performance.
+With the aim of revealing and restoring the remaining historic fabric, all of the modern internal layers were stripped back and transformed from a run down and disused space into six stunning one and two bedroom flats.
+After successfully securing planning and listed building consents, original historic features were restored including the main staircase, sash windows, plasterwork, slate roof and leadwork.
+In addition, floor layouts were reconfigured, the modern staircases and lift removed, and the existing building fabric upgraded enhancing its thermal, fire and acoustic performance.